comododragon/sdx-ocl-profcounter/README.md

 This is a work under construction.
 There are still some stuff to be done:

 * Add support for NDRange kernels;
 * Currently, timestamp requests are enqueued in a FIFO for global memory write.
 If this FIFO is full, further requests are dropped.
-It would be nice to implement some logic to avoid dropping OR notifying the used that timestamps were dropped;
+It would be nice to implement some logic to avoid dropping OR notifying the user that timestamps were dropped;
 * The ```SequentialWriter``` module is extremely simple, performing non-pipelined sequential writes of 64-bit words.
 It should be improved to perform pipelined burst writes and make use of the FIFOs from the AXI4 Slave interface;
 * Guarantee that the placeholder calls will not affect scheduling in any case;
 * Further study on the effects of automatic pipelining of non-pipelineable loops when ProfCounter is inserted.